rust-lang/book/second-edition/nostarch/chapter15.md

 counts changing as we create and drop references to the `Rc<List>` in `a`.

 In Listing 15-19, we’ll change `main` so it has an inner scope around list `c`;
 then we can see how the reference count changes when `c` goes out of scope.
-At each point in the program where the reference count changes, we’ll print the reference count, which we can get by calling the `Rc::strong_count` function.
-This function is named `strong_count` rather than `count` because the `Rc<T>` type also has a `weak_count`; we’ll see what `weak_count` is used for in the “Preventing Reference Cycles” section.

 Filename: src/main.rs